plukevdh/ruby_tfs/README.md

 ## Credits
 - Thanks to Damien White ([visoft](https://github.com/visoft)) for his [`ruby_odata`](https://github.com/visoft/ruby_odata) wrapper.
 It made this project very painless to write.
 - Thanks to Microsoft for allowing an OData wrapper to exist for TFS.
 It makes writing third-party, non .NET apps much more fun.
 Go open source!

+## License
+Apache v2

+See the LICENSE.md file for more details.